bonprix/vaadin-excel-exporter/README.md

 ### Version 1.0.1
 - Initial release

 ### Version 1.0.2
 - Added Getters for extension

 ### Version 1.0.3
 - Added Column Formatter Logic

-- Also developed three formatters as built in formatters namely -- SuffixColumnFormatter(String suffix) // can add suffix to the container/model value such as $, %, kg etc...
+- Also developed three formatters as built in formatters namely -SuffixColumnFormatter(String suffix) // can add suffix to the container/model value such as $, %, kg etc...
- -- PrefixColumnFormatter(String prefix // can add prefix to the container/model value
+- PrefixColumnFormatter(String prefix // can add prefix to the container/model value
- -- BooleanColumnFormatter(String trueValue, String falseValue) // Give meaningful alias to true and false like Yes/No, Active/De-Active etc..
+- BooleanColumnFormatter(String trueValue, String falseValue) // Give meaningful alias to true and false like Yes/No, Active/De-Active etc..
 Requires the column to be also set withBooleanFormattingProperties

 Note: For columns mentioned in withFloatFormattingProperties and withIntegerFormattingProperties, the above formatting gets applied after the Integer and Float formatting is performed on the container/model value.

 	- Updated the Demo Project to show case the same.

 ## Roadmap